Top 9 Questions You Should Ask About Knee Replacement Surgery

 When to seek treatment for your arthritis

 Arthritis doesn’t have to spell the end of an active life.
-If you are experiencing worrisome symptoms or persistent pain, the renowned arthritis specialists at Summit Orthopedics can help.
-We work with you to confirm a diagnosis and develop an appropriate conservative treatment plan.
+We work with you to confirm a diagnosis and then develop an appropriate treatment plan.
 If nonsurgical treatments fail to support your lifestyle goals, fellowship-trained orthopedic surgeons will consult with you and discuss appropriate surgical options.
-Summit is home to innovative joint replacement options.
-Our Vadnais Heights Surgery Center is one of a select few nationally to receive The Joint Commission’s Advanced Certification for Total Hip and Total Knee Replacement.
+Start your journey to healthier joints.
+Find your arthritis expert, then request an appointment online, or call us at (651) 968–5201 to schedule a consultation.

 More resources for you